ExTR0-lab/Splunk-log-analysis/README.md

 Streamline Incident Response: Set up automated alerts and dashboards that allow for faster detection and response to issues, ensuring minimal downtime and reducing the impact of incidents.
 Develop Data-Driven Decision-Making Skills: Make informed decisions about resource allocation, system configuration, and security policies based on detailed log data analysis.
 Enhance Troubleshooting Capabilities: Learn to diagnose complex system and network problems efficiently using Splunk’s search, correlation, and visualization tools.
-Gain Real-World Skills for Career Advancement: Strengthen your skill set for roles such as IT administrator, cybersecurity analyst, network engineer, or DevOps specialist by gaining hands-on experience with industry-leading tools like Splunk.

 Technologies Used
 Splunk: Central platform for collecting, indexing, and analyzing log data from various protocols.
 Search Processing Language (SPL): For querying and manipulating log data.
-Syslog: A protocol used to collect and send log data to Splunk from various network devices and services.
 Data Visualization: Splunk’s built-in tools for creating interactive dashboards and reports.